-There are multiple times when people factory reset their android smartphone.
-Most of the time they do it when the memory gets full, the performance of the device becomes slow due to a lot of applications, there is some issue related to malware with the phone, or when people selling it or giving it away to someone.
+There are many times when somebody factory reset their android smartphone.
+Most of the time they do it when the memory gets full, the performance of the phone becomes slow due to a number of applications, there is some issue related to malware with the phone, or when people selling it or giving it away to someone.

 The process of reset is designed to be such that whenever a user does it, every data and setting gets deleted from one’s phone, which takes the phone back to the same condition in which it was, when it came out of manufacture, thus giving existence to the term ‘factory‘ reset.